How coronavirus is affecting Brazil

 There was already a healthcare emergency happening before coronavirus hit.
 Like elsewhere in Latin America, access to good healthcare in Brazil is based on wealth.
 Hospitals can be days away for indigenous communities, and visiting them can also be dangerous for this group, who often lack resistance to many common diseases.

-How has the church responded?
+How has the Church responded in Brazil?

 At the start of the new year, The National Conference of Bishops of Brazil (CNBB) made a statement saying: “The 'new' that we are looking for in 2021 requires the union of all citizens, to come together in good will, in face the COVID-19.
 A pandemic cannot be beaten in isolation.
 To eradicate COVID-19, it is essential that everyone walk together, in solidarity.